Swastik007sharma/Lost_And_Found/backend/API_Documentation.md

 ## **Testing Tips for Postman**

 1. **Set Up Environment Variables**:
-   - Create an environment in Postman and store your JWT token as a variable (e.g., `{{token}}`).
+   - Create an environment in Postman and store your JWT token as `{{token}}`.
-   - Use this variable in the `Authorization` header for authenticated requests.
+   - Use this variable in the `Authorization` header for authenticated requests: `Bearer {{token}}`.

 2. **Authentication**:
-   - Use the `/auth/login` endpoint to get a JWT token.
+   - Use `/auth/login` to get a token and set it in your environment.
-   - Copy the token from the response and set it in the `Authorization` header for subsequent requests.
+   - Ensure the token is updated if it expires.

 3. **File Uploads**:
-   - For endpoints that require file uploads (e.g., creating an item with an image), use the `form-data` body type in Postman.
+   - For endpoints like `/items` (create item with image), use `form-data` in Postman.
-   - Add a key named `file` and select the file you want to upload.
+   - Add a key named `image` and select the file to upload.

-4. **Pagination and Sorting**:
+4. **Query Parameters**:
-   - Use query parameters like `page`, `limit`, `sortBy`, and `order` to test pagination and sorting functionality.
+   - Test pagination, sorting, and searching by adjusting query parameters (e.g., `?page=2&limit=5&sortBy=title&order=asc&search=wallet`).

 5. **Error Handling**:
-   - Test invalid inputs, missing fields, and unauthorized access to ensure proper error responses.
+   - Test invalid inputs, missing fields, and unauthorized access to verify error responses.

 ---

 ### **Conclusion**

-This documentation covers all the APIs in your application, including their endpoints, request/response formats, and query parameters.
-You can now use Postman to test these APIs effectively.
-If you need further clarification or additional details, feel free to ask! 🚀
+This documentation covers all endpoints in the Lost and Found Platform, providing a clear guide for testing and integration.
+Use Postman to verify each API's functionality, and refer to this document for request/response details.
+If you need further assistance or clarification, feel free to ask!